-- Fees associated with eliminating and replacing false advertising, and
+- Fees associated with eliminating and replacing false advertising

 - Costs associated with lawsuits

 The goal is for your retail store insurance to cover all of these risks.
-When in doubt, ask your insurance agent about what coverage works best for your specific business, what the policy covers, and how much coverage the policy allows.
-It’s important to know how each coverage will protect your business.
+When in doubt, ask your agent about what coverage works best for your specific business, what it covers, and how much coverage it allows.
+It’s important to know how each will protect your business.